The Kipling Society: The John Slater Memorial Kipling Essay Prize

 The John Slater Memorial Kipling Essay Prize is awarded annually for the winning essay by a Sixth Form student, on selected works by Rudyard Kipling.
 The prize is £750 (£250 for the student and £500 for the school or college).

 The Rudyard Kipling Mailbase

 A Rudyard Kipling discussion forum enables any member of the 'Rudyard-Kipling' mailbase to exchange messages by email with everyone else on the list globally.

 Bateman's

-Bateman's was Rudyard Kipling's House at Burwash in Sussex for over thirty years.
-It is now a National Trust property and there are close connections with the Kipling Society and a Bateman's liaison officer keeps members informed of events and developments.
+Bateman's was Rudyard Kipling's house at Burwash in East Sussex for over thirty years.
+It is now a National Trust property and there are close connections with the Kipling Society; a Bateman's liaison officer keeps members informed of events and developments.